davidbeleznay/DigitalForesterApp/README.md

 ## Technical Implementation Notes

-### New Road Risk Assessment Flow
+### Road Risk Assessment Improvements
-- Implemented two-screen pattern matching the Culvert Tool: InputScreen + EditScreen
-- Created RoadRiskNavigator for managing routes within the tool
-- Replaced direct form access with a list-based approach
+- Simplified user flow to create new assessment directly when selecting the tool
-- Added "New Assessment" button for creating fresh assessments
+- Added factor-specific comment fields for detailed documentation
-- Implemented proper loading and saving of assessment data
+- Implemented risk category override capability with justification field
-- Created unified assessment storage in localStorage:assessmentHistory
+- Created consistent assessment storage in localStorage

-### Bug Fixes Applied
-- Fixed routing for Road Risk Assessment to match Culvert Tool pattern
-- Implemented proper saving to assessment history
-- Added ability to create new assessments without overwriting existing ones
-- Enhanced form state management to handle both new and existing assessments
+- Added support for viewing recent assessments on the home screen

+### Form Enhancements
+- Added comprehensive comment fields for all hazard and consequence factors
+- Implemented override functionality for risk categorization with reasons
+- Enhanced visual feedback for user selections and comments
-- Fixed usability issues for assessment creation and editing
+- Improved data persistence for complete assessment history
+- Added general comments sections for each factor category

 ### RoadRiskForm Component
 - Implemented multi-section form with tabbed navigation